galaxyproject/admin-training/sessions/14-ansible/ansible-introduction.md

   * GalaxyKickStart
 ]
 ]
-.footnote[\#usegalaxy \#Oslo2018 / @galaxyproject]
+.footnote[\#usegalaxy \#gccbosc2018 / @galaxyproject]

 ---
-# Exercise 2!
+# Exercise!
 .large[
 In this exercise we will:
-* Look at how the Galaxy Ansible roles can be combined together to install Galaxy
+* Look at how the Galaxy Ansible roles can be combined together to install a production-ready Galaxy
-* We will work through the contents of the scripts.
+* We will work through the contents of the scripts
-* Finally, as a demonstration, we will run the roles from a playbook.
+* We will run the roles from a playbook.

 [Installing Galaxy with Ansible](https://github.com/galaxyproject/dagobah-training/blob/2018-oslo/sessions/14-ansible/ex2-galaxy-ansible.md)
 ]

-.footnote[\#usegalaxy \#Oslo2018 / @galaxyproject]
+.footnote[\#usegalaxy \#gccbosc2018 / @galaxyproject]